Shipwrecks

 “When she has a daughter, she can give it to her.”

-“I’ll hold it for you, Makish,” I say putting it away.
+“I’ll hold it for you, Makish,” I tell her, putting it away.

 “You’re young again, and this is a different world.”

-“You may have your own daughter, someday, to give it to.”
+“Someday, you will have your own daughter to give it to.”